-Priority action area Target Indicator SDG indicator (if applicable) tier GBV Priority Action Area 1: More states and regional actors ratify international and regional conventions and public and private sector institutions strengthen, implement and finance Target 1: 550 million more women and girls will live in countries with laws and policies prohibiting all forms of gender-based violence against women and girls by 2026.
-Total number of women and girls living in countries and areas where legal frameworks are in place to promote, enforce and monitor equality and non-discrimination on the basis of sex in the area of violence against women (compared to 2021 base year) 5.1.1 (under area 2 VAW) I evidence-driven laws, policies and action plans to end gender-based violence against wive and girls in Target 2: 4000 private sector organizations adopt and implement GBV policies by 2026.
-Number of private sector organizations implementing GBV policies (2021 baseline, to be determined) III all their diversity Target 3: 55 more countries will have no exceptions to legal age of marriage along with policy measures to end the practice by 2026 and three quarters of countries where Number of countries and areas with no exceptions to the legal age of marriage (compared to 2021 base year) 5.1.1 (under area 4 Marriage and family) l FGM is known to be practiced will have legal prohibitions and policy measures Number of countries and areas that have specific legal prohibitions against FGM (compared to 2021 base year) III Target 4: 9 in every 10 countries will finance and implement coordinated, comprehensive and multi-sectoral programming on GBV against women and girls including harmful practices by 2026.
-Share of countries with national multisectoral action plans for addressing VAW I Share of countries with budgetary commitments to address VAW.
-I Target 5: Increase by 25 % the number of countries that ratify international and regional conventions on GBV against women and girls by 2026 Percent increase in the number of countries that ratify international and/or regional conventions on GBV (compared to 2021 base year) II Target 6: 159 countries globally will have at least one survey on the prevalence of violence against women from the last ten years by 2026 Number of countries with at least one survey on prevalence of violence against women since 2016 5.2.1; 5.2.2 I
+Priority action area Target Indicator SDG indicator (if applicable) tier GBV Priority Action Area 1: More states and regional actors ratify international and regional conventions and oublic and private sector nstitutions strengthen, mplement and finance Target 1: 550 million more women and girls will live in countries with laws and policies prohibiting all forms of gender-based violence against women and girls by 2026.
+Total number of women and girls living in countries and areas where legal frameworks are in place to promote, enforce and monitor equality and non-discrimination on the basis of sex in the area of violence against women (compared to 2021 base year) 5.1.1 (under area 2 VAW) I evidence-driven laws, policies and action plans to Target 2: 4000 private sector organizations Number of private sector organizations Ш adopt and implement GBV policies by 2026. implementing GBV policies (2021 baseline, to be determined)

+Target 3: 55 more countries will have no exceptions to legal age of marriage along with policy measures to end the practice by 2026 and three quarters of countries where FGM is known to be practiced will have legal prohibitions and policy measures against FGM in place by 2026.

+Number of countries and areas with no 5.1.1 (under area 4 | I exceptions to the legal age of marriage Marriage and (compared to 2021 base year) family) Number of countries and areas that have specific legal prohibitions against FGM (compared to 2021 base year)

+Target 4: 9 in every 10 countries will finance Share of countries with national and implement coordinated, comprehensive multisectoral action plans for addressing and multi-sectoral programming on GBV against women and girls including harmful practices by 2026.

+Target 5: Increase by 25 % the number of countries that ratify international and regional conventions on GBV against women and girls by 2026

+Percent increase in the number of countries that ratify international and/or regional conventions on GBV (compared to 2021 base year)

+Target 6: 159 countries globally will have at least one survey on the prevalence of violence against women from the last ten women since 2016 years by 2026